Manu58/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/unnamed-chunk-6-1.png" title="" alt="" style="display: block; margin: auto;" />

-The histogram reveals the distribution is far from symmetric, although there are two outliers that have a dazzling number of steps close to *zero*!
+The histogram reveals that the distribution is far from symmetric.
+There are two outliers that have a dazzling number of steps close to *zero*!

 The pedometer was hardly in use those days.